bvdcode/peertube-runner/README.md

 ### Q: Can I run multiple runners on one machine?

 **A**: Yes, use different container names and runner names for each instance.

+### Q: What happens if a runner name already exists?

+**A**: By default, the container will exit with an error.
+You can control this behavior with `PEERTUBE_RUNNER_NAME_CONFLICT`:
+- `exit` (default): Exit with error and instructions
+- `auto`: Automatically generate unique names with timestamp
+- `wait`: Wait for existing runner to be removed

 ### Q: How do I update to the latest version?